Business of Curling

-- The most recent one (1) page balance sheet (organizations that are not stand-alone “businesses” i.e. curling and golf should at minimum, submit relevant, curling-specific financial information); and
+- the most recent one (1) page Balance Sheet (organizations that are not stand-alone “businesses” (i.e., curling & golf) should at minimum, submit relevant, curling-specific financial information).

-- The application must include at least one (1) estimate from a reputable contractor/supplier per majot purchase on the contractor/supplier’s letterhead.
+- The application must include at least one (1) estimate from a reputable contractor / supplier per major purchase on the contractor / supplier’s letterhead.

 - The loan money will be released in full to successful applicants immediately.

-- Half the prime interest rate will be added to the principal of the loan.
+- The prime interest rate less 1% will be added to the principal of the loan.